Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.
 The physical flow accounts follow the confidentiality patterns used in the supply and use tables and other source data for any commodities measured.

 Revisions and seasonal adjustment

-Energy and greenhouse gas accounts are updated annually.
-Water accounts are produced every two years, following the cycle of the Industrial Water Use Survey.
+Energy and Greenhouse Gas Accounts are updated annually.
+Water accounts are produced every two years, following the cycle of the Industrial Water Survey.
 The plastics account is a pilot project, which does not yet have a revision schedule.

 Preliminary estimates for energy use, greenhouse gas emissions and water use are produced for reference years that do not yet have a complete supply and use table available for the expenditure based allocations.
 In all cases where a preliminary estimate is required, the most recent supply and use table is used to provide proportional allocations across industries without physical survey data.
 These preliminary estimates are revised upon publication of the supply and use table for that reference year.

 In addition, the Greenhouse Gas Account is revised each time there are revisions to Environment and Climate Change Canada's National Inventory Report.
 These revisions are generally related to changes in methodology required by the United Nations Framework Convention on Climate Change or follow from improved methods, models, or data being used in the compilation of the NIR.